panda3d/panda3d-docs/programming/particle-effects/index.rst

    Available renderers
    ^^^^^^^^^^^^^^^^^^^

-   -  GeomParticleRenderer: displays each particle on the shape of a selected PandaNode
+   -  :class:`.GeomParticleRenderer`: displays each particle in the shape of a selected PandaNode
-   -  LineParticleRenderer: displays each particle as a line
+   -  :class:`.LineParticleRenderer`: displays each particle as a line
-   -  PointParticleRenderer: displays each particle as a point
+   -  :class:`.PointParticleRenderer`: displays each particle as a point
-   -  SparkleParticleRenderer displays each particle as a plus (+)
+   -  :class:`.SparkleParticleRenderer` displays each particle as a plus (+)
-   -  SpriteParticleRenderer:  displays each particle as a sprite
+   -  :class:`.SpriteParticleRenderer`:  displays each particle as a sprite

    Each renderer is declared in a separate .h file with the same name as the renderer.
 For example: GeomParticleRenderer is declared in